COOLMSF/linux-insides/Booting/linux-bootstrap-1.md

     ...
 ```
 ---
-This is my case, I'm using qemu, the BIOS is [seabios](https://www.seabios.org/SeaBIOS) not coreboot, the boot code is different.
+This is my case, I'm using qemu, the BIOS is [seabios](https://www.seabios.org/SeaBIOS) (what's the relationship between seabios and coreboot?).

-We clone this repo and make it.
+We clone seabios' repo and make it.
 We fill find this,

 ```
 ➜  seabios git:(ef88eea) ✗ grep "reset_vector" * -r